 Connecticut’s Kid Governor Myra Stanfield is committed to her platform of Standing Up for Animals in Need, and raising awareness of how kids can help companion animals.
 To achieve this, she and The Connecticut Democracy Center are partnering with the Connecticut Department of Children and Families, PAWS for Kids, and the Office of Senator Logan on the 2020 CT Family Day Poster Contest!
 The contest is open to all Connecticut 5th graders and artwork must be submitted by Wednesday, March 25, 2020.
 Click HERE to learn more about the contest, rules, and how to enter.

 On Saturday, February 29, 2020, Connecticut’s Kid Governor Myra hosted her first Cabinet meeting at Connecticut’s Old State House in Hartford.
 Myra and her Cabinet discussed their plans for the year ahead, what work they’ve been doing in their schools already, and how they can work together to support Myra’s Standing Up for Animals in Need platform.

-Meet the 2020 Connecticut’s Kid Governor Cabinet
+Learn more about the 2020 Connecticut’s Kid Governor’s Cabinet HERE.

 Connecticut’s Kid Governor® is a national award-winning civics program created by The Connecticut Democracy Center at Connecticut’s Old State House.
-The program is presented with major funding and partnership support from CT Humanities and the Gawlicki Family Foundation, and in partnership with the National Association of Secretaries of State (NASS) and the Connecticut Council for the Social Studies.
+The program is presented with major funding and support from CT Humanities and the Gawlicki Family Foundation, and in partnership with the National Association of Secretaries of State (NASS) and the Connecticut Council for the Social Studies.